lsei/pioneer-ddj-400/README.md

 ## Shout outs

 S/O to dinchak and his package [node-easymidi](https://github.com/dinchak/node-easymidi) which helped make the creation of this package super easy and inspired the EventEmitter style api design.

+## Disclaimer

+This project is not affiated with or endorsed by Pioneer DJ, Pioneer Corporation or AlphaTheta Corporation in any way.